- Technical skill

 - Extent to which the drawing makes a proposition about architecture, rather than simply recording it

-Drawings should have been completed over the past 18 months
+Drawings must have been completed over the past 18 months.

-- Digital (must be still image, not animated)
+- Digital (must be a still image, not animated)

-Initial anonymous submissions should be sent to World Architecture Festival using The Architecture Drawing Prize entry form in electronic form.
-Entrants whose work is shortlisted will be responsible for providing their entries in exhibition-ready form (original if hand drawn or hybrid with significant input from hand drawing; for digital material in the form intended for display, either high quality print or digital file if intended to be seen on screen).
-Judging will take place at the end of September and all entrants will be informed if they won by mid-October.
+Initial submissions should be sent digitally to World Architecture Festival using The Architecture Drawing Prize entry form.
+Candidates whose work is shortlisted will be responsible for providing their entries in exhibition-ready form (original if hand-drawn or hybrid with significant input from hand-drawing; for digital material in the form intended for display - either high quality print or digital file if intended to be seen on screen).
+Judging will take place in October and all entrants will be informed if they have been selected by early November.

-Entries may not be submitted by anyone working for the same organisation as any of the judges.
+Entries may not be submitted by individuals working for the same organisation as any of the judges.

-The finalists are asked to kindly leave originals with The Architecture Drawing Prize team until April 2018 so that these can be exhibited at Sir John Soane’s Museum in early 2018.
+The finalists are asked to kindly leave originals with The Architecture Drawing Prize team until February 2022 so that these can be exhibited at Sir John Soane’s Museum throughout January and February 2022.